JanDTP/Formal-Verification-EDF-RTEMS/README.md

   * [EDF Unblock (needs inline calls)](#edf-unblock--needs-inline-calls-)

 ## Enviroment Setup
-The contracts are tested with Frama-C 25 and Alt-Ergo 2.4.2 RTEMS 5.1 is needed for verification.
+The contracts are tested with Frama-C 25 and Alt-Ergo 2.4.2 <br>
+RTEMS 5.1 is needed for verification.

 ### Frama-C